the plate method is the GOAT: a quick & dirty guide to meal balance

 Doesn’t it feel like protein is in everything now?
 We’ve gone beyond protein bars to protein cereals, protein chips, protein ice cream, protein pants, protein pens.
 It’s not stopping.
 Tbh, I don’t mind it, because for some people it just makes it more possible to eat it, especially for snack.
 But, I do a lotttttt of work with people on figuring out about HOW MUCH and WHEN it’s most helpful in meals and snacks.

 At the beginning of our work, a lot of people are usually under-doing protein in the morning, skipping it entirely for snacks, and going extra hard on it for dinner.
 Lately, I’ve had some people who are eating way too much of it, to the point of kidney damage.
+Protein is important, but it’s easy to under- or overdo.
 Seriously, please work with a Registered Dietitian (RD/RDN) or Certified Nutrition Specialist (CNS) on this.
+Reading one essay just isn’t enough to determine the best fit.
+I wish it were more simple, but it isn’t.

 CARBOHYDRATES